aliasrobotics/RVD/.github/ISSUE_TEMPLATE/exposure-template.md

 ### Description:

-*Please provide a brief description of the weakness and how to reproduce it.
+*Please provide a brief description of the exposure and how to reproduce it.
 Refer to https://github.com/aliasrobotics/RVD#appendix-a-vulnerabilities-weaknesses-bugs-and-more if you need clarifications on the terminology*